gurrenm3/BTD-Mod-Helper/README.md

 ## Future plans

-The API already has a lot of features added, however it's no where near done.
-My goal is to make this a universal mod helper for all of Ninja Kiwi's unity games, so there's still a ton of work ahead.
+The API already has a lot of features added, however it's nowhere near done.
+My goal is to make this a universal mod helper for all of Ninja Kiwi's Unity games, so there's still a ton of work ahead.
 Also, the Mod Helper was recently redone to allow support for BTD Battles 2 when it's released.

 ## Contact